GENI-NSF/geni-tools/README-omni.txt

 ==== renewsliver ====
 Calls the AM API v1 or v2 !RenewSliver function.
 For AM API v3, see `renew` instead.

- * Format:  `omni.py [-a AM_URL_or_nickname] renewsliver <slice-name> "<time>"`
+Format:  `omni.py [-a AM_URL_or_nickname] renewsliver <slice-name> "<time>"`

- * Examples:
+Sample Usage:
-  * Renew all slivers in slice, myslice, at all aggregates
-   * `omni.py renewsliver myslice "12/12/10 4:15pm"`
-   * `omni.py renewsliver myslice "12/12/10 16:15"
+ * Renew all slivers in slice, myslice, at all aggregates `omni.py renewsliver myslice "12/12/10 4:15pm"` `omni.py renewsliver myslice "12/12/10 16:15"`
  * Use AM API v1 to renew slivers in slice, myslice, at one aggregate
+{{{
-   * `omni.py -a http://localhost:12348 --api-version 1 \
+     omni.py -a http://localhost:12348 --api-version 1 \
-            renewsliver myslice "12/12/10 16:15"`
+             renewsliver myslice "12/12/10 16:15"
+}}}
-  * Renew slivers in slice, myslice, at one aggregate (specified by a nickname)
-   * `omni.py -a myLocalAM renewsliver myslice "12/12/10 16:15"`
+ * Renew slivers in slice, myslice, at one aggregate (specified by a nickname) `omni.py -a myLocalAM renewsliver myslice "12/12/10 16:15"`

 This command will renew your resources at each aggregate up to the specified time.
 This time must be less than or equal to the time